Capitals have everyone back but can’t put skid to rest in loss to Penguins

 The Capitals fell to the Penguins, 6-3, and have lost four straight games in regulation after a 6-0-3 start to the season.

+“[We’re] concerned about every game, but certainly I am not concerned about our team,” defenseman John Carlson said.
+“I think we got pieces in there that know what to do. . . .
+We are losing, and no one is accepting that, but I think our game is getting better.
+Feels like we are going longer stretches of going the right way.”

-Washington will get another chance against the Penguins (7-5-1) when the rivals meet again Tuesday night at PPG Paints Arena.
+Washington will get another chance to have things go the right way against the Penguins (7-5-1) when the rivals meet again Tuesday night at PPG Paints Arena.

 If Vitek Vanecek is in the net for that game, it would be his 11th straight start.
 After allowing four goals on 36 shots Sunday, he has given up three or more goals in nine of his past 10 starts.
 The Capitals have allowed three or more goals in six straight games and in all but two games this season.
 They have allowed 22 goals in the four-game skid.